ekmwest/ekmwest-site/src/the-parenting-paradox.md

 5. Their children have a different definition of success.
 6. Their children don't want to be taught.

-This paradox is not limited to parenting.
+The Parenting Paradox is not limited to parenting.
 It applies to advicing and counseling in general.

 <!-- footer.html -->